-According to the medical act, there is no scheme that will fail to admit the specific persons who are dependent on a member of the scheme.
+According to the Medical Schemes Act, there is no scheme that will fail to admit the specific persons who are dependent on a member of the scheme.
 The dependents can be:

 How a medical scheme works for families

 When your employer fails to pay the membership fees, the scheme has the right to cancel your membership.
 The scheme will first submit a written notice to your employer that states that if the fee is not settled within a stipulated date, the scheme will cancel the membership.

-Different medical cover has different options according to the level you can afford.
+Different medical cover have different options according to the level you can afford.
 In terms of medical act, a medical scheme must provide a written notice to all members in case the contributions are increased.
 A medical scheme has the right to request for a pre- authorization in respect to certain benefits.
 Later joiner and waiting periods are the major restrictions that a medical scheme imposes on new applicants.